williampruden/carpentr/README.md

 #### sortOrder
-By default Patables will sort your data in `asc` (ascending order).
+By default Carpentr will sort your data in `asc` (ascending order).
 If you wish for it to sort in descending order you are given the ability to do that here.

 ```js
   const data = [...users]